ember-cli-code-coverage/ember-cli-code-coverage/README.md

 - `coverageFolder`: Defaults to `coverage`.
 A folder relative to the root of your project to store coverage results.

 - `useBabelInstrumenter`: Defaults to `false`.
 Whether or not to use Babel instrumenter instead of default instrumenter.
-The Babel instrumenter is usefull when you are using features of ESNext as it uses your Babel configuration defined in `ember-cli-build.js`.
+The Babel instrumenter is useful when you are using features of ESNext as it uses your Babel configuration defined in `ember-cli-build.js`.

 ## Using when intercepting all ajax requests in tests